Ahmad ibn Ibrahim al-Ghazi: Invasion of Abyssinia

 The Abyssinians and Portuguese met Ahmad on 21 February 1543 in the Battle of Wayna Daga.
 The Imam had an army of over 15,000 soldiers including 200 Turkish musketeers, where as the Abyssinians and Portuguese had a combined force of around 8,000 men.
 The Abyssinians charged but the Adalites counterattacked and seemed to be pushing back the initial assault.
 The Abyssinian cavalry then threw themselves vigorously into the Adal lines which pushed the Adalites back.
 The Imam seeing his men lose ground moved up to encourage them, it was here that the Imam was killed while attempting to rally his men, although the sources differ in how he died.
+Sixteenth century Ottoman Egyptian writer al-Jazīrī, however states that Khalid a renegade Adalite knew the imam Garad Ahmed personally and was able to identify his body on the battleground.
 Upon seeing the death of the Imam, his followers had begun to flee from the battlefield.
 What followed was a devastating rout as the Abyssinians pursued the fleeing Adalites and cut them down as they ran.

 The Imam's wife Bati del Wambara managed to escape the battlefield with the remnants of the army and retreated back to Harar, abandoning the occupation of Abyssinia.
 The corpse of the Imam was beheaded and Gelawdewos ordered his head to be set on a spear, and carried around in all of Abyssinia, so that the people know that the conqueror who had wrought them such evils was indeed dead.
 The Abyssinians then set up great festivals across the country celebrating the death of the Imam, as Castanhoso narrates "We remained in great pleasure, seeing each day the Abyssinians delighting in that victory, and in the liberty in which they found themselves."